 When applying for life insurance, many people worry about how much information they need to provide.
 With Royal London, our online application process for term life insurance is relatively straightforward.

 Considerations when applying for life insurance

 The main reason people take out life insurance is so that if they die during the length of the policy, their family is financially secure.
-If you’re thinking about applying for life insurance with Royal London, it’s relatively easy to do online and you may be surprised at how affordable the payments can be.
+If you’re thinking about applying for life insurance with Royal London you may be surprised at how affordable the payments can be.

 Here are two things you may need to consider before applying:

 1. How much cover do you need?